(An ongoing effort, to be updated from time to time, as time and memory permit.)

 Knight, though, made it seem like he was speaking at the banquet as a favor to me.
 That was one of the ways he tried to manipulate the media.
 He'd offer a favor here and there, and expect them in return.
 He wanted you to play ball with him, so to speak.
 You were either with him or against him, in his mind.
 There were small rewards for being with him, such as an exclusive interview now and then, but a price to pay, too.
 You would be expected to ignore or downplay the controversies.
 Write something he didn't approve of, and you were out.

 I was assigned the task of introducing Knight at the banquet.
-I was uncomfortable with it, because it didn't seem an appropriate thing for a reporter trying to maintain objectivity to do, although I also was a part-time columnist at the time.
+I was uncomfortable with it because it didn't seem an appropriate thing for a reporter trying to maintain objectivity to do, although I also was a part-time columnist at the time.
 The publisher sent word that I was to do it, though, and I was in no position to argue.
-For all I know, Knight had told him to be sure I did it.
+For all I know, Knight had told him to be sure I did it as a way of making a connection.

 "Thank you, Mark," he said.
 "I was surprised by the accuracy of your introduction."